tlzhu19/cv/README.md

   4. Visualize frequently used words and comment sentiments.

 ### **Software Engineer** @ [EAB](https://eab.com/)
-**Full Time | July 2017 - July 2019 | Washington, DC**
+**July 2017 - July 2019 | Washington, DC**
-* Developed a rule-based degree audit engine with a team of engineers using Python/Django to help college students track their academic progress.
+* Developed a rule-based degree audit engine with a team of software engineers using Python/Django to help college students track their academic progress.
 Used ANTLR to create our own grammar and parse rules to map to our abstract syntax tree (AST).
 * Automated the degree audit report generation framework.
 Used Redis Queue (RQ) to asynchronize (queue and process in the background) reports, making it faster to analyze audits and onboard new colleges to our system.
 * Spearheaded project to emulate a new degree audit system that used various relational database tables to create rules rather than parsing text files.